-As of the end of January 2019, work is continuing to progress on four major buildings in the Maintenance Facility.
-During the month, the Contractor performed work on direct fixation track troughs at concrete grade crossings.
-The installation of the restraining rail on the inner loop tracks continued.
-Installation of direct fixation track in the Service and Inspection Building (SIB) and Train Wash Facility (TWF) continued.
+As of the end of March 2019, work is continuing to progress on four major buildings in the Maintenance Facility.
+During the month, the Contractor performed remedial work on the restraining rail on the inner loop tracks.
 The installation of perimeter fencing and bio-retention ponds continued.
-The installation of the on-site gas line across Route 606 continued.
 Work on the sanitary main remains on hold awaiting the relocation of overhead power lines.